 Despite numerous attempts to keep the bow more solid, it suffers lots of vandalism each year, and sometimes people even steal the arrow to sell on the black market!

 Related post – where is the Robin Hood Statue in Nottingham

 Robin Hood is famous for breaking in and out of the walls of Nottingham Castle.

 He is meant to have been jailed here, escaped as an outlaw, and returned to save some of his best merry men from the gallows too!

 So, you must pay a visit to this amazing historic castle which was once one of the most important royal residences in the whole of Britain.

-The castle is such an amazing place to visit and I have in the past (around 10 years ago now!) but sadly it’s currently closed until 2021 following a huge renovation.
+The castle is such an amazing place to visit and I have in the past (around 10 years ago now!).
+It’s recently opened after three years of closure with exciting exhibitions.

 Plus, you can take a guided tour of the caves beneath and see the Gaol where he was kept and the secret tunnels he escaped from!